 Joaquim Brandão de Carvalho

-Abstract: Plurilinear representations and constraint-based derivation have been the tools used in the last 40 years by autosegmental approaches and OT respectively in order to get rid of SPE rule-based serialism.
-It will be argued here that the border between representation and derivation depends on another key division in phonological theory: in phonology proper, there are no such things as “allophonic processes” involving feature propagation or delinking; only by virtue of allomorphy, that is of phonology/morphosyntax interaction, may an object be said to change into a different one.
-Thus, representational theories better describe core phonology, i.e. the internal workings of phonology seen as an autonomous module of grammar, while constraint-based models are more appropriate to deal with phonology’s upper interfaces.
+Abstract: Plurilinear representations and constraint-based derivation have been the main tools used in the last 40 years by autosegmental approaches and OT respectively.
+It is argued here that the border between representation and derivation depends on another key division in phonological theory: in phonology proper, there are no such things as processes involving feature propagation or delinking; only by virtue of morphophonological alternations, that is of phonology/morphosyntax interaction, may an object be said to change into another one.
+Thus, representational theories better describe core phonology, seen as an autonomous module of grammar, while constraint-based models are necessary to deal with computation associated with phonology’s upper interfaces.